-JADE is a prototype residing on UNIX-based platforms at BBN and the Air Force Research Lab.
+JADE is a prototype residing on both NT and UNIX-based platforms at BBN Technologies and the Air Force Research Lab.
 A major challenge facing the development team is how to transition the software to an operational setting.
 End users of JADE will be those responsible for planning the force deployment activities of joint military campaigns.
 This responsibility lies in the hands of the combatant commanders and is conducted in close coordination with the United States Transportation Command.
-The operational tool now used for managing force deployment planning is JOPES (Joint Operation Planning and Execution System).
+The operational tools now used for managing force deployment planning include the JOPES (Joint Operation Planning and Execution System) Editing Tool (JET), Rapid Query Tool (RQT), Joint Flow Analysis Tool for Transportation (JFAST) and others.
 Readers interested in more detail should see [Joint Pub 1993].
 Figure 3 illustrates a timeline view of the activities required in order for JADE to support the end users.